tomcam/least-github-pages/docs/markdown-links.md

 ## Terminology and sample directory structure to illustrate these examples

-Here is a typical [GitHub Pages directory structure](/github-pages-directory-file-usage.md) to be used in the following examples.
+Here is a typical GitHub Pages directory structure.

 ```
 docs/